GoogleCloudPlatform/nodejs-docs-samples/functions/scheduleinstance/README.md

 ## Deploy and run the sample

-See the [Schedule a Cloud SQL instance to start or stop tutorial][tutorial].
+See the [Schedule a Cloud SQL instance to start or stop][tutorial] tutorial.

 [tutorial]: https://docs.cloud.google.com/scheduler/docs/start-and-stop-sql-server-instances-on-a-schedule